devpro/devpro-website/src/posts/2025-10-26-minio-distribution.md

 ## Conclusion

-The next steps depend heavily on the context:
+The decision depend heavily on the context:

 - For **community** or **non-production** use, Chainguard offers the easiest security solution, but it should not be used in production due to the complexity of managing an environment with the `:latest` version.
 Building your own image is also an option.
 - For **enterprises** or **production** environments, consider enterprise offerings, which may provide additional valuable features, such as vulnerability review, certifications, compliance, container hardening and Helm Charts.